Here's Who Lived and Who Died in Game of Thrones' Battle of Winterfell

 We know Drogon powered through alive, and was right by Dany’s side, comforting her as she wept by Jorah’s side.

-Rhaegal, appears to be in the trailer for next week’s episode.
+Rhaegal appears to be in the trailer for next week’s episode.

 Here’s who died in the Battle of Winterfell